 We are big fans of our 529 savings plan because, much like an IRA or 401K, the investment can go up.
 Our financial planner has our kids’ accounts set to be aggressive while they are young so they can make a good amount of money if the market is doing well.
 As they kids get older he will change the accounts to be more moderate so we won’t lose money if the market goes down.

-Our oldest is only 4 and already has nearly $5,000 in his 529 account.
+Our oldest is only 5 and already has over $5,000 in his 529 account.
 All of this is from family members giving contributions instead of gifts during birthdays and Christmas.

 Is it risky?
 We don’t think so.
 Markets will always rise and fall.
 It’s the nature of the game and we trust our financial planner to take care of our investments.
 However, if you think it is too much of a risk, you can put money directly in a savings account instead or put the money towards your state’s prepaid college program.

 Ask yourself if your kids really need more than 3 new toys this Christmas.
 If they don’t, then why are you allowing it?

 Yes, I write allowing it because you do have more control over what gifts your kids receive than you think you do.

 How to Ask Grandparents for Money Instead of Toys this Christmas